exploreborders/LocalRAG/web_interface/README.md

 - Theme changes require app restart
 - After changing theme in Settings, restart the application
 - Check that `.streamlit/config.toml` exists in the project root

+**Model dropdown shows wrong models**
+- LLM dropdown automatically detects installed Ollama models
+- Embedding dropdown automatically detects available sentence-transformers models
+- If Ollama is not running, only "llama2" will be shown as default
+- If sentence-transformers models are not cached, only "all-MiniLM-L6-v2" will be shown
+- Install additional models with `ollama pull <model_name>` or they will auto-download when first used

 ### Performance Optimization